acbsp/bonafide.guru/en/contents.rst

-*Surrendering oneself to the lotus feet of bona fide spiritual master Srila Prabhupada, the direct representative of Krishna, is a guaranteed success in understanding the meaning of Srimad-Bhagavatam teaching.* The whole snap of understanding the meaning of the Srimad-Bhagavatam teaching is in this.
+*Surrendering oneself to the lotus feet of bona fide spiritual master Srila Prabhupada, the direct representative of Krishna, is a guaranteed success in understanding the meaning of Śrīmad Bhāgavatam teaching.* The whole snap of understanding the meaning of the Śrīmad Bhāgavatam teaching is in this.

 And thereby, as Lord says Himself, we return to His eternal abode.
 Without surrendering oneself to bona fide representative of Krishna it is impossible to understand the transcendental nature of the Lord and His deeds.
-As a matter of fact to study only one Bhagavad-gita is enough for us to understand Krishna and reach His eternal abode.
-But Srimad-Bhagavatam, which concludes the essence of the Vedas, presents the most pure nectar of Lords transcendental lilas, the nectar for which sincere bhaktas have such a powerful thirst.
-Srimad-Bhagavatam was told for them by Viyasadeva - the embodiment of the Supreme Personality of Godhead.
+As a matter of fact to study only one Bhagavad-gītā is enough for us to understand Krishna and reach His eternal abode.
+But Śrīmad Bhāgavatam, which concludes the essence of the Vedas, presents the most pure nectar of Lords transcendental lilas, the nectar for which sincere bhaktas have such a powerful thirst. Śrīmad Bhāgavatam was told for them by Viyasadeva - the embodiment of the Supreme Personality of Godhead.
 What Srila Prabhupada says in His books is not different from what Lord Krisha says Himself.
 Krishna explains to Arjune the importance